 Banks of all sizes partner with community organizations to stimulate local economies and tackle such challenges as homelessness, affordable housing and gentrification.

 When disaster strikes, banks are there to make sure the financial system stays up and running and customers have access to their accounts.
-Banks also are proud to help lead recovery efforts in the communities they serve.
+Banks also are proud to help lead recovery efforts in the communities they serve—most recently during the COVID-19 pandemic.
+Banks have stepped up by making charitable donations to hospitals and community organizations, and by providing necessities to frontline workers.

 Banks work to ensure their customers and communities have the knowledge and tools they need to make smart financial decisions.
 To improve financial capability across all age groups and demographics, bankers teach lessons and provide resources on topics like budgeting, saving, wise credit use and fraud prevention.